gne-ldh/PPS/README.md

 }
 ```
 ---
-### 23 Program swap two numbers using Call By Reference method
+### 23 Program TO swap two numbers using Call By Reference method
 ```C

 #include <stdio.h>